leelanathT/leelanathT/README.md

 🤔 If you don't write your SQL queries in uppercase, I don't trust you.

-📈 Madly passionate about Modern Data Stacks, Data Engineering, DataOps, and saving the day with top-notch data governance practices for enterprise data architectures.
-Let's optimize that data flow!
+📈 Deeply driven by Modern Data Stacks, Data Engineering, and DataOps—while ensuring rock-solid data governance across enterprise architectures.
+Always ready to streamline, optimize, and elevate your data workflows.

 <br>